 At the CES (Consumer Electronics Show), which is currently being held in Las Vegas, the Chinese manufacturer NIU has officially presented the NIU RQi-GT, a new electric motorcycle designed to meet the needs of urban mobility and even go a little further.
 Already well established on the zero-emission scooter market, the group follows the trend and adds a new string to its bow with a motorcycle with intriguing performances.

-Thanks to the power of up to 30 kW, the electric motorcycle can reach the maximum speed of 160 km/h (100 mph).
-The two removable Panasonic batteries (combined 7 kWh) can take riders up to 130km (81 miles) on a single charge, making this means of transport perfect for travel, both on urban expressways, and on the busy city streets.
+Thanks to the power of up to 30 kW, the electric motorcycle can reach a maximum speed of 160 km/h (100 mph).
+The two removable Panasonic batteries (combined 7 kWh) can take riders up to 130km (81 miles) on a single charge, making this means of transport perfect for travel, both on urban expressways and on busy city streets.

 The company has also presented an electric tricycle TQi-GT with automatic balancing technology.
 It can be considered as the logical evolution of electric scooters, making it easier for anyone to use, even without experience in driving such vehicles, can adapt to it.